 The bunk room does not have a solid door but utilizes a curtain.
 The curtain may be one of the downsides of this model.
 However, the room does have three beds, which is great if your kids want to bring their best friend along for a camping trip.
 There is also a ton of shelving in the bunk room, which will help keep all of the kid’s toys and items neatly organized.

 The 2100BH has a 19′ awning, plenty of cargo storage, and a full outdoor kitchen with a refrigerator and sink.
-The RV also has a heated and enclosed underbelly, large windows, and is prepped for solar panels.
+The RV also has a heated and enclosed underbelly and large windows and is prepped for solar panels.

 |Coachmen Freedom Express 292BHDS|